AlexCharlton/gl-utils/README.md

     [record] (mesh VERTEX-ATTRIBUTES INDEX-TYPE VERTEX-DATA INDEX-DATA N-VERTICES N-INDICES VERTEX-BUFFER INDEX-BUFFER VAO STRIDE MODE USAGE)

-The type of record returned by make-mesh. `VERTEX-ATTRIBUTES` is a list of `vertex-attribute` records. `INDEX-TYPE` is the type given to the `indices:` argument of `make-mesh`. `VERTEX-DATA` and `INDEX-DATA` are the bytevectors representing the vertex and index data. `N-VERTICES` and `N-INDICES` are the number of vertices and indices present in the data. `VERTEX-BUFFER`, `INDEX-BUFFER` and `VAO` are the vertex buffers and VAO created by `mesh-make-vao!`. `STRIDE` is the number of bytes between the start of consecutive vertices. `MODE` is the value of the `mode:` argument provided to `make-mesh`. `USAGE` is the buffer usage that is set with `make-mesh-vao!`.
+The type of record returned by `make-mesh`. `VERTEX-ATTRIBUTES` is a list of `vertex-attribute` records. `INDEX-TYPE` is the type given to the `indices:` argument of `make-mesh`. `VERTEX-DATA` and `INDEX-DATA` are the bytevectors representing the vertex and index data. `N-VERTICES` and `N-INDICES` are the number of vertices and indices present in the data. `VERTEX-BUFFER`, `INDEX-BUFFER` and `VAO` are the vertex buffers and VAO created by `mesh-make-vao!`. `STRIDE` is the number of bytes between the start of consecutive vertices. `MODE` is the value of the `mode:` argument provided to `make-mesh`. `USAGE` is the buffer usage that is set with `make-mesh-vao!`.

     [record] (vertex-attribute name type number normalized location)